luapower/luapower-all/nw.md

 #### `win:minimizable() -> t|f`

-Get the minimizable flag.
+Get the minimizable flag (read-only).

 #### `win:minimized() -> t|f`

-Get the windows' minimized state.
+Get the minimized state.
 This flag stays true if a minimized window is hidden.
-If the window was hidden, it is shown in minimized state.

 #### `win:minimize()`

-Minimize the window.
+Minimize the window and deactivate it.
+If the window is hidden, it is shown in minimized state (and the taskbar button is not activated).

 #### `win:was_minimized()`